sindresorhus/sindresorhus.github.com/data/apps/amazing-ai.md

 ### Tips

+#### Preview

+Click a thumbnail to view a larger version of it.
+Click again to exit.

+#### Keyboard shortcuts

+When in preview mode, there are some keyboard shortcuts available:
+- <kbd>◀</kbd> — Previous image
+- <kbd>▶</kbd> — Next image
+- <kbd>Space</kbd> — Save image
+- <kbd>Command + C</kbd> — Copy image
+- <kbd>Esc</kbd> — Exit preview

+#### Negative prompt

+To write a [negative prompt](https://dreamlike.art/guides/guide-to-stable-diffusion-negative-prompt-parameter) (what to exclude), write `##` after your prompt, followed by your negative prompt.
+For example, “photo of a cake, high-quality ## strawberry, out of frame”, where `strawberry, out of frame` is your negative prompt.
+Anything after the `##` is your negative prompt.
+You only write `##` once.

+#### Metadata

-- When you save a generated image, it includes a lot of useful metadata (prompt, steps, etc).
+When you save a generated image, it includes a lot of useful metadata (prompt, steps, etc).
 You can [view this in Finder](https://twitter.com/sindresorhus/status/1611441129622278146/photo/1) by right-clicking the image file and selecting “Get Info”.
-The file also includes some relevant tags which can be used to [create smart folders](https://support.apple.com/guide/mac-help/tag-files-and-folders-mchlp15236/mac).
+The file also includes some relevant tags which can be used to create [smart folders](https://support.apple.com/guide/mac-help/tag-files-and-folders-mchlp15236/mac).

 <br>